 - 150 new jobs created within new businesses (incl. self-employed, micro, small and medium-sized enterprises) within existing businesses that expanded operations;

-- East Expo 2017 in Kiev to facilitated business partnerships, ensured visibility and promoted the expansion of 85 Donetsk and Luhansk enterprises outside the local area;
+- East Expo 2017 in Kyiv to facilitated business partnerships, ensured visibility and promoted the expansion of 85 Donetsk and Luhansk enterprises outside the local area;

-- 16 short videos featuring the success stories of the grantees were developed and publicly presented at the Kiev Cultural Center Cinema.
+- 16 short videos featuring the success stories of the grantees were developed and publicly presented at the Kyiv Cultural Center Cinema.